Nitrous Oxide Laughing Gas

 There are always risks with drugs, it is safer not to use.

 It is important to note that each person will react differently to a substance.
-Effects can be based on a number of factors depending on; how much is taken and the dose which sometimes can be unknown, personal factors such as the persons seize and mental health, if the person has consumed the substance before and if other drugs, alcohol or prescription medication are used at the same time and the setting it is used in.
+Effects can be based on a number of factors depending on; how much is taken and the dose which sometimes can be unknown, personal factors such as the persons mental health, if the person has consumed the substance before and if other drugs, alcohol or prescription medication are used at the same time and the setting it is used in.

 Effects start almost immediately peaking at about 10-30 seconds after use, but the effects are short lived meaning they don't last long.